Create Beam Sections

 Absorb Sketches

-Legacy beam sections of config shell (and solid) can be absorbed.
+Legacy shell and solid beam sections can be absorbed.
 That is, a Sketch entity is created from raw data of the beam section.

 1. Select one or more beam sections in the beam section browser.